gjportella/asap/lstm-analysis/README.md

 * \[file prefix\]-gnuplot-testing-data.txt: testing data for gnuplot script.
 * \[file prefix\]-gnuplot-training-data.txt: training data for gnuplot script.
 * \[file prefix\]-gnuplot-script.txt: gnuplot script to generate the PNG image for the analysis period.

+## Network Architecture Layout

+There are three network architecture layouts available: basic, intermediate and sophisticated.
+The first one is composed of just one LSTM layer (type 1).
+The second is built on two fully connected LSTM layers (type 2).
+The third layout has two LSTM layers and one additional dense layer (type 3).
+These architecture layouts are shown in the following images.